SentiStock/SentiTweet/README.md

     - To get a superuser first run ```make shell``` and then ```pyhton manage.py createsuperuser```

 ## Contributing
 #TODO see contributing.md

 ### Mindset
+Work in a way that anyone could take the work after you and progess with it further.

 ### Workflow

+#### Todo stage
-1. Create Issue in GitHub
+1. Create Issue on GitHub and name it concisely (it will be also the name of the branch!)
+2. Break the task into multiple subtasks by adding "- [ ]" to the description of the issue
+3. Classify the issue as [`bug`, `feature`, `documentation`, `style`, `enhacement`] by assigning appropriate label (only one!).
+If confused see [labels taxonomy](#labels).
+4. Assign issue to milestone (Must have, Should have, Could have, Won't have this time)
+5. Assign issue to project name as the priority you chose in previous step

+#### In progress stage
+1. Assign yourself to the issue
-2. Create branch from Issue, it will be auto linked
+2. Create new branch from Issue using development section in the right sidebar (it will allow automated workflows)

-   name the branch ST (for things related to development with sentitweet)

-   Example feature/ST-32-name-of-your-issue
-3. assign project and set as todo
-4. assign yourself
-5. add labels
-6. assign milestone according to MoSCoV
-7. Add subtasks - [ ]
-8. develop
+3. Name the branch accoriding to [naming convention](#naming-convention) and class you chose in step 2.
+Example: `feature/ST-32-name-of-your-issue`
+4. Checkout on the branch and do the work

+#### Done stage
-9. make pull request
+1. Make pull request to the DEV branch
-10. assign reviewer
+2. Assign reviewer
-11. close pull request with comment
+3. Close pull request with comment (it will automatically close the issue and projects as Done)

 ### Branching
 -- `main` branch is protected you cannot directly push to it, because all merges will trigger Github Action that will build and push Container to production

-- feature (clearly indicated in roadmap)
-- hotfix (on production - directly to main)
+#### Naming convention
+\<class-of-branch>/ST-\<issue-number>-\<issue-name>

+Examples:
+- `feature/ST-31-core-dashboard`
-- enhacement (visual, improvements)
+- `hotfix/ST-52-logout-button-not-working`
-- bug (on dev, usually spotted when testing, if there is any bug in any branch besides those two should be resolved in the branch there)
-- ?docs (readme, wiki)
+- `bug/ST-147-dark-theme-not-not-applied-to-sidebar`

-### Issues labels
+### Issues

+#### Labels
 Branch classification (assign only one)
 - `feature` -> New feature branch
 - `style` -> Improvements in visuals or code style